Frequently Asked Questions

 At Flourist we strive to process your order as quickly as possible - usually within 1-2 business days.
 Once processed, you will receive an email notification that your items have shipped.
 You will also be provided with tracking information.

 Our orders are processed, packed and shipped from Vancouver, BC, Canada.
 All packages are shipped using either UPS or Canada Post and are processed in Canadian currency.
 Additional shipping costs incurred for rejected or returned to shipper packages are the responsibility of the customer.
+All rejected shipments are subject to a 15% re-stocking fee.
+There are no returns for freshly milled flour of any kind.

 Do you offer returns?